psu-epl/psu-epl.github.com/EPL-roles.md

 ## Formal Roles in the EPL

 - *EPL administrators*
-   - Final decision making authority and responsibility (Nathan, Phillip).
+   - Final decision making authority and responsibility (Chris, Phillip).
 - *EPL managers*
    - Trained on all machines, 24 hour badge access, some decision making abilities.
 - *EPL users*